 When you choose to take part in a clinical trial, you are making a valuable contribution to the advancement of scientific expertise and understanding, which may also lead to better health for yourself or others with the same disease or condition.

 The willingness of people to volunteer for, and participate in clinical trials, means a reduction in the time it takes for new interventions to become widely available.
 You will actively be helping people live longer, with less pain, or be free of disease or disability.

 But there are many misunderstandings about clinical trials, which possibly contribute to trials struggling to find people to participate, as quickly as they would like.
 Let us take a look at some of these myths.

 Aren’t clinical trials for those that are terminal, or very sick, with no other options available?

-It can be true that some clinical trials are for those with no further treatment options available, however more often, clinical trials are not for those diagnosed with a disease or condition.
-Healthy volunteers are also needed to help find new ways to diagnose, prevent, treat, or cure disease and disability.
+It can be true that some clinical trials are for those with no further treatment options available, however, more often, clinical trials are not for those diagnosed with a disease or condition.
+Healthy volunteers are also needed to help find new ways to diagnose, prevent, treat, or cure disease and disabilities.
 Participating in a clinical trial can be a great way to give back to a community that is close to your heart.

 And if you are diagnosed with a disease or condition, a clinical trial can be an opportunity to access new interventions before they are extensively available that could result in a better prognosis or cure for your disease area than other more widely available options.
 Patient participants often benefit from the highest quality care and you may also receive additional support from staff who have a deep understanding of your disease or condition.